ioBroker/ioBroker.onkyo/README.md

     zone2.power=on
     main.balance=3

-or a raw commands EISCP in the form of "PWR01".
+or a raw EISCP command in the form of "PWR01".

 Another special state maintained by the adapter is "connected".
 It's a boolean showing whether node-eiscp is currently connected to a receiver.